MatteoNulli/MatteoNulli.github.io/_posts/2024-07-26-earlyexit.md

   </div>
 </div>
 <div class="caption">
-  <b id="jsds">Table 1:</b> JSD with pruning.
+  <b id="table-1">Table 1:</b> JSD with pruning.
 Comparison across different pruning methodologies applied to Jensen-Shannon Divergence (JSD) confidence measure.
 The values in the table are the mean of exit/performance over 15, 17, 18, 19, 20 as early minimum exit layer ± their standard deviation.
 Due to time and compute constraints, the results displayed are computed on 100 samples.
 </div>

 Comparison Across different pruning methodologies applied to Jensen-Shannon Divergence (JSD) confidence measure.
 The values in the table are the mean of exit/performance over 15, 17, 18, 19, 20 as early minimum exit layer ± their standard deviation.
 Due to time and compute constraints, the results displayed are computed on 100 samples.